The ‘Getting Rid of’ Guide – an eco-friendly version

 If your prescription changed and you no longer need your old pair, don’t trash them – they can be useful for someone else!

-Canadian Lions Eyeglasses Recycling Centre (CLERC) has collection sites around the city to provide used eyeglasses for children and adults in developing countries.
-To find a collection site near you, check out their list online here
+Canadian Lions Eyeglass Recycling has collection sites around the city to provide used eyeglasses for children and adults in developing countries.
+To find a collection site near you, check out their list online here (search Winnipeg in their ‘collection locations’ form)

 - Promax Wood Restoration & Renovation – They restore damaged woodwork on furniture, cabinets or floors